samf01/irbisio-site/content/pages/home.md

       - icon: tech
-        body: The Irbisio Technology Insights Team brings together some of the most knowledgeable leaders in energy technology and enables us to identify lucrative opportunities faster and execute on these.
+        body: The Irbisio Technology Insights Team brings together some of the most knowledgeable leaders in energy technology and enables us to identify remunerative opportunities faster and execute on these.
       - icon: finance
         body: Our investment directors understand the rigours required in cleantech investing and bring the financial control expertise to ensure that